Aditya-Kashyap/Hadoop2_Cluster_Setup/README.md

 Setting Up Hadoop Cluster

 Goal:
-We are making a HDFS cluster of one namenode and two datanodes.
+1.We are making a HDFS cluster of one namenode and two datanodes.
 Our aim is to distribute the nodes between 2 physical machines, such that each machine contains at least 1 datanode.One of the machines will be hosting the namenode currently which will be later augmented with another standby namenode once the cluster starts getting heavy in data processing.

 Given Configuration
 Two laptops with ubuntu as base OS.